Exoplanet Meteorology: Studying the Atmospheres Of Imaged Planets and Brown Dwarfs

 Exoplanets are very faint when compared to their host stars.
 This intrinsic faintness works against us when trying to characterize the planet.
 Luckily there is a class of objects known as “Brown Dwarfs” which closely mimic the atmospheric behavior of large gas-giant planets.

 The BAM project was initiated to try and understand the atmospheric dynamics of brown dwarfs across their complete measured temperature range.
-The project currently consists of two surveys searching for variability.
-The results of both projects have been submitted to journals and are currently in the peer-review process.
+The projects consisted of surveying nearby brown dwarfs for atmospheric variations, which as shown in the movie, can be caused by clouds rotating in and out of view on the surface of the brown dwarfs.
+The results of both projects have been published.

 The Gemini Planet Imager (GPI) is one of the most sophisticated instruments ever built for the purpose of detecting and characterizing exoplanets.
 GPI will carry out a census designed to detect and characterize planets in the critical 5-50 AU region required to fully understand the architecture of planetary systems.
-The GPI team, of which I am a member, has been approved 900 hrs to survey ~600 young, and nearby stars, starting in late 2013.
+The GPI team, of which I am a member, has been approved 900 hrs to survey ~600 young, and nearby stars.